pouriya/restcommander/DOCUMENTATION.md

 * The main directory inside container is `/restcommander`.
 * The configuration file address is `/restcommander/config.toml`.
 * You should copy your scripts inside `/restcommander/scripts`.
-* If you want to customize front-end code, You should copy your web assets to `/restcommander/www`.
+* If you want to customize frontend code, You should copy your web assets to `/restcommander/www`.

 #### DockerHub
 ```shell